samblenny/markab-lab/README.md

    non-latin glyphs.
 Imagine a language tutor game where you match illustrations or sound clips with Kanji ideograms -- that would be a multi-media program.

-4. **Programming environment**: A programming environment is an ecosystem of tools and documentation for making programs.
-For text, you need a text editor, compiler or interpreter, and a runtime environment (e.g. VM).
+4. **Programming Environment**: A programming environment is an ecosystem of tools and documentation for making programs.
+For text, you need a text editor, compiler or interpreter, and a runtime environment (VM).
 For sound, you also need tools for working with audio samples and maybe MIDI notes, effects, filters, or synthesizer parameters.
 For 2D graphics you might need editors for sprites, color themes, font glyphs, vector images, or raster images.

 ## Source Code Contents